 (Wildlife Society Bulletin 00(0):000–000; 201X)

 The technology available for wildlife tracking has undergone large advances in recent years.
 Developments focusing on revealing the interactions of animals in a population are increasing wildlife biologists' understanding of population dynamics.
-While VHF telemetry systems still remain widely used for low-cost wildlife monitoring, the addition of GPS to the collars have added a new degree of precision in wildlife tracking.
+Although VHF telemetry systems remain widely used for low-cost wildlife monitoring, the addition of GPS to the collars have added a new degree of precision in wildlife tracking.
 However, for field population studies, there is still nothing commercially available that allows for the collection of both temporal and spatial data during the study individuals’ encounters and interactions.
-In this study we deployed a novel telemetry system called Wildsense with on-board wireless sensor networks (WSN) designed and preliminarily tested by Davis et al. (2012) on wild mule deer (Odocoileus hemionus) in a remote, rugged landscape.
+In this study we evaluated a novel telemetry system called Wildsense with on-board wireless sensor networks (WSN) designed and preliminarily tested by Davis et al. (2012).
+We deployed the system free-ranging mule deer (Odocoileus hemionus) in a remote, rugged landscape.

 Commercially available proximity data loggers have shown some success identifying interactions between individuals in field settings (Ji et al. 2005, Prange et al. 2006, Hamede et al. 2009), but are limited by the VHF technology to collect only temporal data (date, time and duration of contact).
-Improvements in GPS collar technology has greatly increased the accuracy to which an individual’s movements can be tracked, however because of the cost benefit between fixes and battery life, collecting frequent enough fixes to later infer interactions or encounters between individuals (which may be brief) greatly decreases the battery life of the collar and therefore the duration of the study.
-The WSN’s integrated into next-generation GPS collars in WildSense enables the collection of more precise spatial data in addition to temporal and create opportunities for cost-effective population-centered network tracking approaches (Davis et al. 2012).
+Improvements in GPS collar technology have greatly increased the accuracy of observations of an individual’s movement.
+Nonetheless, collecting sufficiently frequent enough fixes to infer interactions or encounters between individuals (which may be brief) greatly decreases the battery life of the collar and therefore the duration of the study, The WSN’s integrated into next-generation GPS collars in WildSense enables the collection of more precise spatial data in addition to temporal and create opportunities for cost-effective population-centered network tracking approaches (Davis et al. 2012).

 The delay-tolerant WSN uses a “store-and-forward” message transfer system.
 The MICAz motes overcome the need for constant connectivity by using components capable of both storing and transferring data (Shah and Kosta 2010).
 Wildsense ensures that the episodic connectivity between collared individuals are recorded spatially and temporally.
 This type of data transfer is especially beneficial in rugged and remote field conditions where a continuously connected wireless network is not feasible.
 Each individual’s data is also exchanged between the collars during these potential interactions.
 This data redundancy minimizes data loss from damaged or unrecovered collars (Ahn et al. 2013).